Frequently Asked Questions

 + What is your investment philosophy?

-I believe in passive investment management.
-I don’t believe that you can beat the market, but I think that you are entitled to get market rates of return.
-I believe in keeping your investment fees as low as possible, harvesting losses when applicable, and rebalancing when appropriate.
+We believe in passive investment management.
+We don’t believe that you can beat the market, but we think that you are entitled to get market rates of return.
+We believe in keeping your investment fees as low as possible, harvesting losses when applicable, and rebalancing when appropriate.

 + Who is NOT a good fit for Ballast Point?

 If you believe that you can beat the market, are interested in trying to time the market, or want to pick “cocktail” stocks, we probably are not a good fit for each other.
-I do not think you can beat the market, but I do demand that we get market returns out of your portfolio.
-That is why I select low-cost investments that are best-of-breed so we can focus on things you can control.
+We do not think you can beat the market, but we do demand that we get market returns out of your portfolio.
+That is why we select low-cost investments that are best-of-breed so we can focus on things you can control.

 + Do I have to come into your office?

-No. We can meet virtually over Google Hangouts, Skype, FaceTime, telephone, or whichever method of communication is convenient for you.
-I am set up this way so I can meet you wherever you are, regardless if you live locally or across the country.
-This will also save you time commuting to my office so we can meet at a time that is convenient for you.
-If you would like to meet outside of normal business hours, just send me a note at email@example.com.
+No. We can meet virtually over Zoom, Google Hangouts, Skype, FaceTime, telephone, or whichever method of communication is convenient for you.
+We are set up this way so we can meet you wherever you are, regardless if you live locally or across the country.
+This will also save you time commuting to our office so we can meet at a time that is convenient for you.
+If you would like to meet outside of normal business hours, just send us a note at email@example.com.

 + Do I have to pay for the first meeting?

-No. I believe that everyone should have access to a qualified independent financial advisor.
-The first meeting will be free and it will be a working session where I will provide value to you from the start.
+No. We believe that everyone should have access to a qualified independent financial advisor.
+Thus, the first meeting will be free.
 So bring your financial questions with you.
-If we don’t end up working together now, sign up for my blog to receive ongoing financial education and hopefully we can work together in the future.
+If we aren't a good fit to work together, we will point you in the right direction.

 + What is the Certified Financial Planner (CFP) designation?